Ariannebez/RestaurantApi/Documentation/docs/index.md

 * `create` - Creates a new row in the database using `POST`.
 * `update` - Updates either a whole row using `PUT` or a specific column of a row using `PATCH`.
 * `delete` - Deletes a row from the database by ID.
+* All successful code status is `200 ok` while if url is written wrong status code will be `404 not found`.

 <br>